Charitable Distribution Report

 VOLUNTEER ENGAGEMENT GRANTS

 Association of Leaders in Volunteer Engagement (AL!VE) – Ann Arbor, Michigan

-Grant Purpose: Task force funding to develop a formal group (National Alliance for Volunteer Engagement) to leverage and convene existing networks, organizations, individuals to encourage collective action for nationwide volunteer engagement strategies.
+Grant Purpose: Formalize the National Alliance for Volunteer Engagement to leverage and convene existing networks, organizations, individuals to encourage collective action for nationwide volunteer engagement strategies.

 Association of Leaders in Volunteer Engagement (AL!VE) is a national membership organization of leaders and professionals in volunteer engagement.
 AL!VE serves to enhance and sustain the spirit of volunteering in America by fostering collaboration and networking, promoting professional development, and providing advocacy for leaders in community engagement.